brokenthorn/brokenthorn.github.io/content/pages/offline.md

 ## Offline Mode

-Sorry, no cache found and it looks like you’re offline, a connection is required.
+Sorry, no cache found and it looks like you're offline, a connection is required.